Éric Carreel

 Éric Carreel (born 28 June 1959 in Amiens), is a French engineer and serial entrepreneur.
 He is the founding president of Withings, Sculpteo, Invoxia and Zoov.
-He is a graduate of ESPCI ParisTech, holds a PhD in Engineering from the Pierre and Marie Curie University, and has authored over 50 patents.
+He is a graduate of ESPCI ParisTech, holds a PhD in engineering from the Pierre and Marie Curie University, and has authored over 50 patents.

 Biography

 Graduate engineer from ESPCI ParisTech (École supérieure de physique et de chimie industrielles de la ville de Paris, class of '84), Carreel began his career in institutional research as a radio scientist.
 In 1990, in collaboration with Prof. Jacques Lewiner, he founded Inventel.
-He presided over the company from 2002 to 2005, becoming one of Europe’s foremost businesspeople in the field of triple play.
+He presided over the company from 2002 to 2005, becoming one of Europe's foremost businesspeople in the field of triple play.
 Inventel created the Livebox for France Telecom.
-After the takeover of Inventel by Thomson SA in 2005, he became technical director of Thomson’s household products division, where he created and managed the Advanced Product Development group.
+After the takeover of Inventel by Thomson SA in 2005, he became technical director of Thomson's household products division, where he created and managed the Advanced Product Development group.

-In June 2008, with Frédéric Potter and Cédric Hutchings, he founded Withings, a manufacturer of communicating objects for health and wellness, such as the WIFI Body Scale, which was launched in 2009 and has become an icon of e-health.
+In June 2008, with Frédéric Potter and Cédric Hutchings, he founded Withings, a manufacturer of communicating objects for health and wellness, such as the WIFI Body Scale, which was launched in 2009.
 In April 2016, the company is acquired by Finish company Nokia and rebranded Nokia Digital Health.
 In May 2018, Nokia announces that it has closed the sale of its digital health division, along with 200 employees, to Eric Carreel.
 Eric Carreel announces he relaunch the business under the Withings brand by the end of 2018, with a focus on preventive health.

 In June 2009, joined by Clément Moreau, he founded Sculpteo, the online 3D printing platform which commercializes its service to both consumers and professionals, and which manufactures objects coming from 3D files.
 Then, in June 2012, he founded Invoxia with Serge Renouard.
 Invoxia is a manufacturer of IP telephones.
 The first Invoxia device was unveiled at IFA in Berlin in September 2011, branded shortly after as the Smart Office Phone.
 He also founded Zoov, a new ebike sharing service that wants to reinstate the bike station, in September 2017.